S4CH/s4ch.github.io/content/blog/bucket-allocators.md

 {
     unsigned int index;

-    if (size > KMALLOC_MAX_CACHE_SIZE)
+    // if the size is too big for normal caches, fall back to large kmalloc if (size > KMALLOC_MAX_CACHE_SIZE)
         return kmalloc_large(size, flags);

-    if (WARN_ON_ONCE(!b))
+    // warn if bucket is null, bail early if it is if (WARN_ON_ONCE(!b))
         return NULL;

-    index = kmalloc_index(size);
+    // get the cache index for the given size index = kmalloc_index(size);

-    if (WARN_ONCE(!b->caches[index],
+    // warn once if the cache for the index is missing, and just use kmalloc as a fallback if (WARN_ONCE(!b->caches[index],
                   "missing cache for size %zu (index %d)\n", size, index)) return kmalloc(size, flags);

-    return kmalloc_trace(b->caches[index], flags, size);
+    // use the cache if everything checks out and trace the allocation return kmalloc_trace(b->caches[index], flags, size);
 }
 ```